Koojav/motowebui/README.md

 # 1. Overview
 MotoWebUI is a Ruby on Rails based web interface for aggregation, display and manual manipulation of results of tests.
-It's developed mainly as a companion app for **[Moto Framework](https://github.com/bwilczek/moto)** testing engine but can be used to display, filter and sort any data that fulfills structural requirements.
+Developed mainly as a companion app for **[Moto Framework](https://github.com/bwilczek/moto)** testing engine but can be used to display, filter and sort any data that fulfills structural requirements.
 Section `Data structure and functionality` contains **TL;DR** description of how things are built and work together.